-TIME 2:00 p.m., Eastern Time, on Wednesday, June 6, 2018

-PLACE Sonesta Gwinnett Place Atlanta

-Pleasant Hill Road Duluth, Georgia 30096

-ITEMS OF BUSINESS

-- 1. To elect the two Class I director nominees listed in the Proxy Statement. - 2.
-To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal 2018. - 3.
-To approve, in a non-binding advisory vote, the compensation paid to the named executive officers. - 4.
-To determine, in a non-binding advisory vote, whether a non-binding stockholder vote to approve the compensation paid to our named executive officers should occur every one, two or three years. - 5.
-To approve the National Vision Holdings, Inc. 2018 Associate Stock Purchase Plan - 6.
-To consider such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
+ТІМЕ 2:00 p.m., Eastern Time, on Wednesday, June 6, 2018 PLACE Plea Sonesta Gwinnett Place Atlanta Pleasant Hill Road Duluth, Georgia 30096 ITEMS OF BUSINESS 1.
+To elect the two Class I director nominees listed in the Proxy Statement.
+2. To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal 2018.
+3. To approve, in a non-binding advisory vote, the compensation paid to the named executive officers.
+4. To determine, in a non-binding advisory vote, whether a non-binding stockholder vote to approve the compensation paid to our named executive officers should occur every one, two or three years.
+5. To approve the National Vision Holdings, Inc. 2018 Associate Stock Purchase Plan.
+6. To consider such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
+RECORD DATE may vote at the Annual Meeting if you were a stockholder of record at the of business on April 17, 2018.
+VOTING BY PROXY by te nsure your shares are voted, you may vote your shares over the Internet, lephone or by completing, signing and mailing the enclosed proxy card.
+Ig procedures are described on the following page and on the proxy card.
+By Order of the Board of Directors, $\int c \sigma d r d r$

-RECORD DATE

-You may vote at the Annual Meeting if you were a stockholder of record at the close of business on April 17, 2018.

-VOTING BY PROXY

-To ensure your shares are voted, you may vote your shares over the Internet, by telephone or by completing, signing and mailing the enclosed proxy card.
-Voting procedures are described on the following page and on the proxy card.

-By Order of the Board of Directors,